Qmirdev/Neon-Gaming-Club-Website-UI/README.md

 > [!NOTE]
 > ## License
-> This project is licensed under the MIT license.
-Feel free to use and modify the code as you like.
+> This project is distributed under the MIT License, The terms of the license allow you to freely use, modify, and distribute the source code contained in this repository.
+You may utilize and adapt the code according to the permissions granted by the MIT License without restriction.